 - If sauce is too thick, add more water.

-- While the food processor is on, drizzle the olive oil in gradually,
+- While the food processor is on, drizzle the olive oil (2 tablespoons) in gradually.

 - Taste and adjust seasoning if necessary.
 Serve as a dip with veggies, spread on sandwiches or burgers, on top of grilled chicken, fish, shrimp, or steak, as a dressing on salad or pasta... or eat plain with a spoon! :-)